emperorjm/xion-marketplace-demo/README.md

 ---

-## Abstraxion Setup (Recommended)
+## Abstraxion Setup

-This app uses [Abstraxion](https://docs.burnt.com/xion/developers/featured-guides/your-first-dapp/treasury-contracts) for wallet connection, providing social login (Google, email, etc.) with gasless transactions.
+This app uses Abstraxion for wallet connection, providing social login (Google, email, etc.) with gasless transactions.

 ### Setting Up a Treasury Contract

 Abstraxion requires a treasury contract to sponsor gas fees for your users.
-Follow these steps:
+You can follow this [guide](https://docs.burnt.com/xion/developers/getting-started-advanced/gasless-ux-and-permission-grants/treasury-contracts) to help with setting up your treasury contract.
+The following list the basic steps required:

 #### 1. Access the Developer Portal
 - **Testnet**: https://dev.testnet2.burnt.com